Yasmin Cosmann

 Yasmin Cosmann (born 24 July 2001) is a Brazilian professional women's footballer who plays as a defender for São Paulo.

 Career

 Cosmann began her career at Chapecoense in 2016, remaining with the team until 2019 when she transferred to Grêmio.
 There, she played 12 matches.
 In 2020, she joined Ferroviária, being part of the squad that won the Copa Libertadores Femenina that year.
-In 2024, she was signed by Fluminense, where she remained until July 2025, when she was acquired by São Paulo FC.
+In 2024, she was signed by Fluminense, where she remained until July 2025, when she was acquired by São Paulo.

-In 2018, Cosmann was also part of the Brazil under-17 team that won South American Championship and competed in FIFA U-17 Women's World Cup.
+In 2018, Cosmann was also part of the Brazil under-17 national team that won South American Championship and competed in FIFA U-17 Women's World Cup.